Edwin H. Simmons: Biography

 Returning to the United States in July 1951, he served in various assignments with the Training and Replacement Command at Camp Pendleton, California; with the Naval ROTC unit at Ohio State University; and with the G-4 Division at Headquarters Marine Corps.
 He was promoted to lieutenant colonel in December 1954.
 From August 1959 until October 1960, he served as Naval Attaché to the Dominican Republic.
-Carbine rifles from his office, left behind after the United States interrupted formal diplomatic relations, were used in the assassination of Trujillo according to the Church Committee.
+Carbine rifles from his office, left behind after the United States interrupted formal diplomatic relations, were used in the assassination of Rafael Trujillo according to the Church Committee.
 However, Simmons denied he played any direct role in the assassination.
 Prior to returning to the Dominican Republic in September 1961 as U.S. Military Liaison Officer, U.S. Embassy, Santo Domingo, he was assigned as senior editor, Publications Group, Marine Corps Schools, Quantico.
 In January 1962, he joined the Strategic Plans Section, G-3 Division at Headquarters Marine Corps, and in July 1963 was promoted to colonel.

 From July 1965 until July 1966, he served in South Vietnam, first as G-3 of III Marine Amphibious Force (III MAF), and later, as commanding officer, 9th Marine Regiment, the "Striking Ninth".

 Returning from Vietnam, he was a student at the National War College for the next year prior to reporting to Headquarters Marine Corps where he served as Deputy Fiscal Director of the Marine Corps from August 1967 until May 1970.
 He was advanced to the rank of brigadier general on June 1, 1968.

 Brigadier General Simmons returned to Vietnam for another one-year tour, and served as Assistant Division Commander, 1st Marine Division (Rein), "The Old Breed", and subsequently as deputy commander, III MAF.